UniMath/agda-unimath/src/lists/lists.lagda.md

 inv-map-algebra-list A nil = inr star inv-map-algebra-list A (cons a x) = inl (pair a x)

-issec-inv-map-algebra-list :
+is-section-inv-map-algebra-list :
   {l1 : Level} (A : UU l1) →
-  (map-algebra-list A ∘ inv-map-algebra-list A) ~ id issec-inv-map-algebra-list A nil = refl issec-inv-map-algebra-list A (cons a x) = refl
+  (map-algebra-list A ∘ inv-map-algebra-list A) ~ id is-section-inv-map-algebra-list A nil = refl is-section-inv-map-algebra-list A (cons a x) = refl

-isretr-inv-map-algebra-list :
+is-retraction-inv-map-algebra-list :
   {l1 : Level} (A : UU l1) →
-  (inv-map-algebra-list A ∘ map-algebra-list A) ~ id isretr-inv-map-algebra-list A (inl (a , x)) = refl isretr-inv-map-algebra-list A (inr star) = refl
+  (inv-map-algebra-list A ∘ map-algebra-list A) ~ id is-retraction-inv-map-algebra-list A (inl (a , x)) = refl is-retraction-inv-map-algebra-list A (inr star) = refl

 is-equiv-map-algebra-list :
   {l1 : Level} (A : UU l1) → is-equiv (map-algebra-list A)
 is-equiv-map-algebra-list A =
   is-equiv-has-inverse
     ( inv-map-algebra-list A)
-    ( issec-inv-map-algebra-list A)
+    ( is-section-inv-map-algebra-list A)
-    ( isretr-inv-map-algebra-list A)
+    ( is-retraction-inv-map-algebra-list A)
 ```